Why The Asheville Greek Festival Should Be On Your Fall Itinerary

 If you are attending the festival with children, they have multiple play areas, including the swing set and a large grassy area with games in front of the church.
 We also spotted face painting.

 More “Agora gift shops” sell items like honey, woodworking pieces, costume and fine jewelry, hummus, lemonade, kettle corn, and Greek goods, including religious icons, hats, and clothing.
-It took a lot of willpower not to buy a pound of kalamata olives.
+It took a lot of willpower not to buy a pound of kalmata olives.

 Pros & Cons Of Attending